 Water once and then let the soil dry out before watering again.

 Myrtillocactus Geometrizans Pest or Diseases

-While m. geometrizans isn’t susceptible to many diseases and pests, it can develop root rot if left in damp and poorly drained soils for extended periods of time.
+While myrtillocactus geometrizans care isn’t susceptible to many diseases and pests, it can cause fungal diseases like root rot if left in damp and poorly drained soils for extended periods of time.

 Blue myrtle is attractive to birds, butterflies, bees, and moths.

-Myrtillocactus with its dense growth of stems is a popular cactus species for cultivation.
+The columnar cactus Myrtillocactus with its dense growth of thick stems, is a popular cactus species for cultivation.

 It is widely used as grafting stock for cacti plants and for adding visual interest to landscapes.

-The fruits of the plant are widely consumed in Mexico due to which it is also grown for commercial purposes.
+The fruits of the plant are widely consumed in Mexico, where it is also grown for commercial purposes.

 Several crested clones of Myrtillocactus geometrizans are also available.